bluermind/ean-boilerplate/README.md

 ## Getting Started
 * TODO write intro tutorial

-## Target browsers
-* this stack targets anything than IE9, inluding IE9.
-If you need to run on IE8 or older, this boilerplate is not for you.

 ## More Information
   * Contact Jiří Špác on any issue via [E-Mail](mailto:capajj@gmail.com), [Facebook](http://www.facebook.com/capaj), or [Twitter](http://www.twitter.com/capajj).